marwahmh/ES-Project1/README.md

   * This is the first function called in the main.
 Here, all the basic initialization (clock, UART, Systick, and interrupts) is done.
 Furthermore, the ready and delayed priority queues are instantiated besides there qeue heads are initialized.
 * int main()
   * This is where the while(1) loop exists and where all of the functions are called.

-# Applications
-We developed two applications each of which has its source code in its corresponding branch in branchs Application1 and Application2.

-## For Application1: Tempreature Sensor
-### Objective
-Read the ambient temperature using a sensor every 30 sec.
-Produce an alarm (LED flashing) when the temperature exceeds a threshold.
-### Main Functions

-## For Application2: Parking Sensor
-### Objective
-Produce a sound that reflects how close is the car from the nearest object.
-A buzzer will be used to produce beeps and the duration between the beeps reflects how far is the object.

-### Main Functions
-* void readData()
-  * Gets called every tick to update the triggered pin and enable the HAL_TIM.
-* void measureDist()
-  * measures the distance aand produce the buzz sound delay accodringly.
-Note that it starts only when distance measured is less than 100 cm.

 # Unit Tests
 ## For the Compiled C file